-Concordia University Chicago's College of Education has transfer opportunities for students to complete teacher preparation for candidates who hold the Associate of Arts in Teaching (AAT) from community college programs approved by the State of Illinois and students who wish to enter with coursework completed at other colleges and universities.
+Concordia University Chicago's College of Education has transfer opportunities for students to complete teacher preparation for candidates who hold the Associate of Arts in Teaching (AAT) from community college programs approved by the state of Illinois and students who wish to enter with coursework completed at other colleges and universities.
 Transfer options for area community colleges can be found on the College of Education's web page on the Concordia University Chicago website.
-Concordia University Chicago has articulation agreements with some local Community Colleges that provides seamless transition from ATT degrees to Concordia's professional education programs in the areas of Early Childhood and Elementary education.
+Concordia University Chicago has articulation agreements with some local community colleges that provide seamless transition from AAT degrees to Concordia-Chicago's professional education programs in the areas of Early Childhood and Elementary Education.
 Check with an admission counselor for details.